Velizar1/CryptoPortfolioCalculator-/README.md

 # CryptoPortfolioCalculator-
-Crypto portfolio calculation
+Crypto portfolio calculation.
 The project contains of a server and front-end side.

-In order to use the project, start the backend server for retrieving calculated crypto coin profits base on uploaded portfolio file with format of each line - number of coins(number)|coin(code)|initial buy price(number)
+In order to use the project, start the backend server.A swagger supported page with endpoin documentation should appear.
+Retrieving calculated crypto coin profits base on uploaded portfolio file with format of each line -   number of coins(number)|coin(code)|initial buy price(number)
 Log files with operations steps and errors will be generated in ./CryptoPortfolio/Logs

 ## Client React App
 You can find the react application settled in ./React.UI folder.
 Open this folder with VS code and add .env file with the following content :

 REACT_APP_API_BASE = https://localhost:7225/Portfolio   -- base address, keep in mind that the port must the same as the one in server config sile
 REACT_APP_API_UPLOAD = /UploadCryptoPortfolio           -- upload endpoint
 REACT_APP_API_REFRESH = /RefreshInformation             -- refresh endpoint
 REACT_APP_POLL_INTERVAL = 60000                         -- refres polling intereval in ms
 REACT_APP_OPENAI_API_KEY = XXXX                         -- openai api key - https://platform.openai.com/api-keys

 In the project directory, you can run:

 ### `npm start`